‘Supervising Others: Dealing with Bullying’ Workshops

 Dr Moira Jenkins will return to Western Sydney to again facilitate these sessions.
 Dr Jenkins is an Adjunct Lecturer, School of Psychology, at University of Adelaide, with expertise in leadership perspectives on bullying in the workplace.
 Dr Jenkins also runs her own practice.

-These workshops will be held at various campuses on 24, 25 and 26 October 2017, see schedule below:
+These workshops will be held at various campuses on 1-3 May 2018, see schedule below:

 1:30 – 4:30pm